cms-opendata-workshop/workshop-lesson-presel-skim/index.md

 > ## Prerequisites
 >
-> Complete the two previous lessons.
+> Complete the two previous lessons on physics objects.
 {: .prereq}

+> ## Big questions
+>
+> 1. What does CMS do to process raw data into AOD and NanoAOD files?
+> 2. What selections have been made when producing NanoAOD files?
+> 3. How can I run over many AOD files to produce NanoAOD?
+>
+{: .checklist}

 {% include links.md %}